Proliferative Vascular Disease

 Successful therapy is based on the principles of Selective Photothermolysis (Anderson and Parrish, Science 1983) which requires:

-• Laser pulse width that is less than or equal to the thermal relaxation time of the vessel targeted as determined by Vessel Diameter
+• Laser pulse width that is less than or equal to the thermal relaxation time of the vessel targeted as determined by VESSEL DIAMETER

-• Sufficient radiant exposure, Fluence, to reach a damaging temperature in the target.
-Vessel Depth can impact fluence requirements.
+• Sufficient radiant exposure, FLUENCE, to reach a damaging temperature in the target.
+VESSEL DEPTH can impact fluence requirements.

 The wide variety of challenging vascular lesions requires better data on the underlying vascular pathology for better treatment